rawdaymohamed/Classroom-Infinity/README.md

 - User Authentication
 - Users can view profile pages
-- Users can edit their own profile pages
+- Users can edit their profile pages
-- Users can delete their own profiles.
+- Users can delete their profiles.
 - Add Instructor role to the backend and frontend
-- Instructor can add new lesson to a course
+- Instructor can add new lessons to a course
 - Instructor can publish courses
 - Instructor can Delete their course
 - Instructor can Update their course